Curator: Leila Mehulić

 Designers: Nika Pavlinek and Aleksandar Kovač

 Radnička Gallery, 5 June 2013 - 5 July 2013

 Exhibition funded by Marijan Hanžeković

-Gotovac is considered the precursor of performance art in Croatia and the former Yugoslavia, and an important figure in the development of the artistic avant-garde in Europe during the 1960s and 1970s.
-He began his career with works in the photographic medium and then moved on to produce collages, films, performances and actions.
-The artist made a number of avant-garde structuralist films that positioned him as one of the most relevent experimental film makers in the European historical context.
-Gotovac’s artistic expression was based on a persistence in identifying art and life.
+Gotovac is considered the precursor of performance art in Yugoslavia and an important figure in developing the artistic avant-garde in Europe during the 1960s and 1970s.
+He began his career with works in the photographic medium and then moved on to produce collages, films, performances, and actions.
+The artist made many avant-garde structuralist films that positioned him as one of the most relevant experimental filmmakers in the European historical context.
+Gotovac’s artistic expression was based on persistence in identifying art and life.
 Beginning in 1970, Gotovac began to portray daily activities within the sphere of art through public performances.
-In 1981, he conducted a performance entitled Zagreb, I love you (running naked, kissing the asphalt), that shocked Zagreb's public and ended with his arrest.
-The performance was recorded by his friend, reknowned photographer Ivan Posavec.
+In 1981, he conducted a performance entitled Zagreb, I love you (running naked, kissing the asphalt) that shocked Zagreb's public and ended with his arrest.
+The performance was recorded by his friend, renowned photographer Ivan Posavec.
 Posavec's cycle itself bears a strong visual message, marking the role of the artist's body as both subject and object in the work of art.